 - Wisconsin Club for Growth: $400,000 (This grant was reported in 2011.)

-Ann Corkery serves as president of the Wellspring Committee and is a partner at Stein Mitchell Cipollone Beato & Missner LLP.
+Ann Corkery served as president of the Wellspring Committee and is a partner at Stein Mitchell Cipollone Beato & Missner LLP.
 Her official biography describes her as "an expert communication strategist" who "has leveraged her media expertise and sources to shape campaigns and influence outcomes."

 Ann Corkery and her husband Neil are closely involved in a set of nonprofits that seek to advance right-wing judicial and social agendas, several of which receive funding from Wellspring.

 As a fundraiser and recruiter, Corkery was "instrumental" in launching the Judicial Crisis Network in 2008, according to Open Secrets.
 At that time Corkery also worked for Robin Arkley's Security National Servicing Corporation, and the two reportedly attended early donor summits of the Koch brothers' political network.

 - "Arkley helped put Ann in play" as a liaison to funding for advocacy groups on the right, said one conservative.

 In 2008 Corkery also served as vice chair for finance of Mitt Romney's presidential campaign and took over the Kochs' Wellspring Committee.> While Corkery's ties to the Kochs reportedly "frayed" after that, she continued to raise funds from other Koch network donors, including Paul Singer and John Templeton.

 In 2011, Corkery replaced the other two board members of Wellspring, John Klink and Stever Wagner, with her daughter Kathleen and Michael Casey, whose father was a board member of JCN alongside Neil Corkery.